A crumble is a baked dessert with a fruit base and an oat topping. The fruit can be any number of things from apples to pears, peaches to blueberries.

 All these ingredients get tossed together until the fruit is evenly coated.

-Putting the crumble together
+Putting the Crumble Together

 To put the crumble together you first want to butter a 9 x 13 inch casserole dish.
 Add the fruit mixture to the dish and spread evenly.
 Cover the fruit with an even layer of the crumble topping.